-Liu Xiu the Emperor Guangwu of Han — Extraordinary Revenge Emperor on Back of Cow and His Love Triangle
+Liu Xiu the Emperor Guangwu of Han — Extraordinary Revenge Emperor on Back of Cattle and His Love Triangle

 A Royal Living in Poverty

-But after several generations of cutting the power of the non-emperor branches, his father was only a leader of a small town and passed away at a young age.
+But after generations of cutting power from the non-emperor branches, Liu Xiu’s father was only a small-town governor and passed away at a young age.

-Xiu and his siblings were raised up by their uncle, he then worked as a farmer for a living.
+Hence, Liu Xiu and his siblings were raised by their uncle, and he then worked as a farmer for a living.

-Later he went to the capital city and studied at the school that Emperor Wang Mang established; after graduation, he went back to his hometown.
+Later, he went to the capital city and studied at the school Emperor Wang Mang established; after graduation, he returned to his hometown.

-At that time, Liu Xiu’s dream was to become an official of his town and marry to a beautiful girl named Yin Lihua, the girl that he met and fell in love when he was a teenager.
+At that time, Liu Xiu’s dream was to become an official in his town and marry a beautiful girl named Yin Lihua, a beautiful girl he met and fell in love with when he was a teenager.

 Compelled to Join the Rebel Army

-However, a close friend of Liu Xiu’s big brother committed some crimes, which also involved innocent Xiu and made him stayed in prison for a while.
+However, a close friend of his big brother committed some crimes, which also involved the innocent Liu Xiu and made him stay in prison for a while.

-Afterwards, his big brother and some friends started to rebel the Emperor Wang Mang, who usurped the throne and ended the Han Empire.
-Liu Xiu, whose many close relatives were all rebelling, had to join their army as well.
+Afterward, his big brother and some friends rebelled against Emperor Wang Mang, who usurped the throne and ended the Han Empire.
+Liu Xiu, whose many close relatives were all rebelling, had to join their army.

-In Liu Xiu's first battle, he even didn’t have a horse.
-So he rode on a cow to fight, and later was known as the emperor on the back of cow.
+In Liu Xiu's first battle, he couldn't afford a warhorse.
+So he rode on cattle to fight and later was known as the emperor on the back of the cow.

-Xiu fought bravely and soon joined a bigger rebel army together with his big brother.
+He fought bravely and soon joined an enormous rebel army with his big brother.

 The Magical, Undefeated General Liu Xiu

-From that time on, Xiu started his magically lucky journey.
+From that time on, Liu Xiu started his magical lucky journey.

 These unusual phenomena scared and depressed most of Wang Mang’s warriors.

-When Wang Mang’s soldiers were trying to escape, out of a sudden, a big rain and scary thunder striked them, and again took away countless lives.
+Unexpectedly, when Wang Mang’s soldiers were trying to escape, big rain and scary thunder suddenly struck them and again took countless lives.

-Now, nearly everyone believed that Liu Xiu had magical power and the support of god.
+Afterward, nearly everyone believed that Liu Xiu had magical power and the support of heaven.

-This war made Liu Xiu famous; it also perished the main force of Wang Mang, who was assassinated three months after this magical battle.
+This war made Liu Xiu famous and perished the main force of Emperor Wang Mang, who was assassinated three months after this magical battle.

-But this made the king of Xiu’s rebel army felt threatened, so he killed Xiu’s big brother, who was more powerful then.
+But this made the king of the rebel army feel threatened, so he killed Liu Xiu’s big brother, who was more powerful then.

-Liu Xiu, then, gave up all of his power, and tried his best to stay humble and alive.
+Then, Liu Xiu gave up all his military positions and power and tried his best to stay humble and alive.

-During this seclusion time, Xiu finally married to the love of his life, the girl Yin Lihua whom he fell in love at the first sight several years ago.
+During this seclusion time, Liu Xiu finally married the love of his life, Yin Lihua, the girl he fell in love with at first sight several years ago.

-Only a few months after his happy marriage, that king of the rebel army commanded Xiu to go to a province and make their people surrender, on him own.
+Only a few months after his happy marriage, the king of the rebel army commanded Liu Xiu to go to a province alone and summon troops there to surrender.

 Everyone knew this was an impossible mission, a conspiracy that the king used to set up, banish, and even kill Liu Xiu.

-Liu Xiu had to send his beloved wife Yin back to her family, a very rich clan, which was the descendent of Guan Zhong, the famous minister who had assisted Overlord Lv Xiaobai.
+Liu Xiu had to send his beloved wife back to her family, a wealthy clan that was the descendent of Guan Zhong, the famous minister who had assisted Overlord Lv Xiaobai.